panzerdp/dmitripavlutin.com/content/posts/068-swap-variables/index.md

 commentsThreadId: swap-variables-javascript
 ---

-A lot of algorithms require swapping the values of 2 variables.
+A lot of algorithms require swapping 2 variables.

 During a coding interview, you could be asked *"How to swap 2 variables without a temporary variable?"*.

-Thus it's good to know all the ways to swap variables in JavaScript.
-In this post, you will read about 2 ways that use additional memory and 2 that don't.
+It's good to know multiple ways to perform swapping of variables.
+In this post, you will read about 4 ways to swap (2 that use additional memory and 2 that don't).

 ## 1. Destructuring assignment

 Destructuring assignment (a feature of [ES2015](https://en.wikipedia.org/wiki/ECMAScript#6th_Edition_-_ECMAScript_2015)) lets you extract items of an array into variables.
 For example, the following code destructures an array:

 ```javascript{4}
 let a;